-My research interests include: Technology and early learning; promoting early math skills in low-SES children; practical early intervention for disruptive behavior and academic problems in young high-risk children; parenting; preschool teaching; discipline; ethnicity/culture; family influences on developmental psychopathology and early academic development and developmental psychopathology.
+David Arnold, My research interests include: Technology and early learning; promoting early math skills in low-SES children; practical early intervention for disruptive behavior and academic problems in young high-risk children; parenting; preschool teaching; discipline; ethnicity/culture; family influences on developmental psychopathology and early academic development and developmental psychopathology.
 (E-mail)

 Neil Berthier, Our group is primarily interested in how reaching changes as infants grow, in how vision and touch aid in that development, and how older infants plan and coordinate their reaches to solve hidden object problems.
 (E-mail)

 John H Bickford, Dr. Bickford is a 2003 alumnus of the Ph.D. program in Personality and Social Psychology at University of Massachusetts Amherst.
 His primary area of interest is gay and lesbian psychology, particularly the ways in which nonheterosexual people develop and make meaning of a gay, lesbian, or bisexual identity.
 His recent research involved the development of a multidimensional model and a corresponding self-report measure of sexual orientation as distinct from sexual identity.
 (E-mail)